CorneliusWalters/Arch_Dev_Env/README.md

     *   `v`: Alias for `nvim`.
     *   `update`: Runs `sudo pacman -Syu`.
     *   `zshconf`, `tmuxconf`, `nvimconf`: Quick edit your shell, tmux, and Neovim configs.

-## Configuration Management (Dotfiles)

-This setup uses a powerful pristine/patch system to manage your configuration files (dotfiles), giving you the best of both worlds: a consistent base configuration and the ability to safely preserve your personal customizations.

-### Config Managment - How It Works

-For each configuration (like `tmux.conf`), the system maintains three files:
-1.  **Pristine File:** A clean copy of the base configuration from this repository, stored in `~/.config/dotfiles-pristine/`.
-This is the system's "source of truth."
-2.  **Working File:** The actual file used by the application (e.g., `~/.config/tmux/tmux.conf`). **This is the file you should edit.**
-3.  **Patch File:** A file containing only your changes (e.g., `~/.config/tmux/tmux.conf.patch`).
-This is what gets automatically committed to your Git repository.

-When the setup script runs, it lays down the pristine files and then applies your saved `.patch` files to generate the final working configuration.

-### Making and Saving Your Customizations

-1.  **Edit the working file directly.** For example, to change a tmux setting, simply run `nvim ~/.config/tmux/tmux.conf` and make your changes.
-2.  **Save the file.** A background service will automatically detect the change, compare it to the pristine file, generate a new `.patch` file, and commit it to your Git repository.

-This means your personal modifications are safely version-controlled as small, manageable patches, separate from the base configuration.
-You can pull updates from this repository in the future, and your patches will be reapplied on top of the new base files.

-## Troubleshooting

-*   **Installation Failure:** Check the main log file for `1_sys_init.sh` at:
-    `C:\wsl\tmp\logs\YYYYMMDD_HHMMSS\sys_init.log` (timestamp will vary).
-*   **Pacman Hook Failures:** Check the dedicated log for the hook at:
-    `C:\wsl\tmp\logs\pacman_git_sync.log`
-*   **Git Push Failures in Hook:** Ensure your Git credentials (SSH key, Git Credential Manager) are correctly set up for your WSL user.
-Try a manual `git push` from your repository root (`/mnt/c/wsl/wsl-dev-setup`) in your WSL terminal to diagnose.
-*   **Zsh or Neovim Not Working as Expected:** Verify that the configuration files in `~/.config/zsh` and `~/.config/nvim` exist and contain the expected content.
-If they were accidentally overwritten, you may need to re-clone the repository and re-run the setup, or manually restore them from your Git history.

 ## License